 Part 1 in a 3 Part Series on Savings Bonds By Marc Prosser

-(February 2012) At the beginning of this year, the government ended the practice of enabling US citizens to buy paper savings bonds through their local banking institutions.
+At the end of 2012, the government ended the practice of enabling US citizens to buy paper savings bonds through their local banking institutions.
 The reason given for this change was cost savings.
 The government predicted it could save between $70 and $120 million in processing costs over 5 years.

 To explain this issue, I will use Groupon, the popular service that enables customers to purchase goods and services at massive discounts.